Amazon Prime review: is it worth the money?

 What’s bad about Amazon Prime

-You also lose the friction that added delivery costs can add to your purchase, which might make you think twice before buying something you don’t need.
+You also lose the friction that added delivery costs can add to your purchase, which might usually make you think twice before buying something you don’t need.

 Let’s also look again at the table above.
 Yes, it’s potentially a huge difference in spending, but that’s assuming you don’t also pay for the other services elsewhere.